-In late 2016, a long-term monitoring and research programme was completed in which the research lines for the period 2017-2021 were outlined.
-The client, experts and stakeholders were involved in working out and selecting the research lines.
-The research lines were selected by making a comparative assessment based on two time horizons:
+In late 2016, a long-term monitoring and research programme was completed that sketched out the research lines for the period 2017-2021 (Wozep was extended to 2023 in 2018).
+The client, experts and stakeholders were involved in working out and selecting the research lines, with the latter being determined on the basis of a comparative assessment using two time horizons:

-- Short term (up to 2023): aimed at using the results in the planned wind farms.
-Here, the emphasis is on the study of the assumptions made during the ecological assessment of these wind farms.
-In addition, the study also examines the usefulness, necessity and effectiveness of the measures imposed on the wind sector in order to limit ecological damage.
+- Short term (period leading up to 2023): the aim is to use the results in the planned wind farms.
+The emphasis here is on studying the assumptions made during the ecological assessment of these wind farms.
+In addition, the research will also cover the usefulness, necessity and efficacy of the measures imposed on the wind sector to limit ecological damage.

-- Long term (after 2023): which knowledge is necessary to ensure that further expansion of offshore wind farms takes place in a responsible way, what are the expected effects of the further expansion of the number of wind farms on the North Sea, where exactly can they be positioned and with which possible consequences, how can negative effects be adequately avoided, etc.
+- Long term (after 2023): what do we need to know in order to ensure that the ongoing construction of offshore wind farms is ecologically sound, what are the expected effects of the further expansion of the number of wind farms on the North Sea, where exactly can they be positioned and with which possible consequences, how can negative effects be adequately avoided?
+And so on.

 What will Wozep examine?